Church of Our Saviour, Singapore: Vision

-Choices
+Choices ministry

-Choices is a ministry established by Church of Our Saviour in 1991, with the purpose of assisting people "who struggle with homosexuality recover their God-intended sexual identity.
+The Church of Our Saviour in 1991 established the ministry Choices with the purpose of assisting people "who struggle with homosexuality recover their God-intended sexual identity.
 In overcoming same-sex attractions, clients are empowered to take responsibility in maintaining moral and relational wholeness."
-Essentially a sexual orientation conversion therapy of a religious nature, Choices uses the instrument of a safe for self-disclosure, self-discovery, change and growth, to achieve its purpose.
-It also emphasises on having a nurturing environment and network to support the conversion, so as to "discover life beyond the control of homosexuality."
+Essentially a sexual orientation conversion therapy of a religious nature.
+Choices stated that it provides for "self-discovery and growth".
+It also emphasises having a nurturing environment and network to support the conversion.

-To project a scientific basis for its beliefs on homosexuality, Church of Our Saviour, in November 2007, includes in its website a self-prepared document, which is a summation of various documents that speak against homosexuality as being a genetic trait.

-The document mentions clearly its position is established firmly based on the Christian belief that God abhors homosexuality.
+Church of Our Saviour, in November 2007, included in its website a self-prepared document, which is a summation of various documents that speak against homosexuality as being a genetic trait.
+The document is based on the Christian belief that God abhors homosexuality.
 It also states that Choices has effectively converted homosexuals, though it offers no numbers or statistics on its website.
-The website showcases several testimonies from individuals who previously subscribed to the homosexual lifestyle and claim to have found healing with the help of Choices ministry.
+The website has several testimonies from individuals who previously subscribed to the homosexual lifestyle and claim to have found healing with the help of the Choices ministry.

 Controversies

 Treatment at Choices ministry

-While both Church of Our Saviour and Choices ministry offer no reliable statistics or qualitative case studies, incidences of treatment failure have surfaced across the Internet.
 The Singaporean-managed homosexual support website, www.yawningbread.org, features a testimony of an ex-member of Church of Our Saviour, who suffered a nervous breakdown due to the treatment.